abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding and almost striking a police car.
-The officer observed an odor of alcohol and the defendant admitted to having drank beer.
+The defendant was stopped after being observed by police facing west in the eastbound lane.
+The officer observed an odor of alcohol, glassy/watery eyes, and he admitted to having drank two beers.
 He then performed various field sobriety tests and was arrested for DUI.
-He later refused the breath test.
+He later blew a .088 and a .081 in the breath machine.

 The State dropped the DUI.